operator-framework/operator-sdk/website/content/en/docs/golang/migrating-existing-apis.md

     **Note:** read the [CRD versioning][crd-versions] docs for detailed CRD information, notes on conversion webhooks, and CRD versioning case studies.

 1. *Optional:* `spec.versions` elements have a `subresources` field that holds CR subresource information to override the global `spec.subresources` block. `spec.subresources` will be used by the API server to assess subresource requirements of any version in `spec.versions` that does not have a `subresources` block.
-If all versions have the same requirements, leave `spec.subresources` as-is and skip to the [following section](#golang-api-migrations-types-and-commonalities).
+If all versions have the same requirements, leave `spec.subresources` as-is and skip to the [following section][api-migrations-types-and-commonalities].
 If CRD versions differ in subresource requirements, add a `subresources` section in each `spec.versions` entry with differing requirements and add each subresource's spec and status as needed:

     ```yaml
     spec: